imnotjames/pastebin_mirror/README.md

 # pastebin_mirror
-Mirror Pastebin.com to a local SQLite
+Scrape and mirror [Pastebin.com](https://pastebin.com) to a local database.